wp-plugins/advanced-custom-fields-row-field/README.txt

 __Note__: Requires ACF >= 4

 = Usage =
-1. Add `Row` field in your field setting.
+1. Add 'Row' field in your field setting.
 Choose 'Row Open' option in 'Type' to start row
 1. Choose number of columns
 1. Add your fields
-1. To end row, add `Row` field.
+1. To end row, add 'Row' field.
 But this time choose 'Row Close' option in 'Type'

 == Installation ==

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' Plugin Dashboard
-1. Select 'acf-row.zip' from your computer
+1. Select 'advanced-custom-fields-row-field.zip' from your computer
 1. Install
 1. Activate the plugin on the WordPress Plugin Dashboard
-1. Now you will find `Row` field under 'Layout' section in ACF field types
+1. Now you will find 'Row' field under 'Layout' section in ACF field types

 = Using FTP =

-1. Extract 'acf-row.zip' to your computer
+1. Extract 'advanced-custom-fields-row-field.zip' to your computer
-1. Upload the 'acf-row' directory to your '/wp-content/plugins/' directory
+1. Upload the 'advanced-custom-fields-row-field' directory to your '/wp-content/plugins/' directory
 1. Activate the plugin on the WordPress Plugins dashboard
-1. Now you will find `Row` field under 'Layout' section in ACF field types
+1. Now you will find 'Row' field under 'Layout' section in ACF field types

 == Frequently Asked Questions ==

 = There is something cool you could add... =

-Nice, make a post on the [Support Forum](http://wordpress.org/support/plugin/acf-row) and let us know.
+Nice, make a post on the [Support Forum](http://wordpress.org/support/plugin/advanced-custom-fields-row-field) and let us know.